Corresponding author: Shigeki Matsubara, firstname.lastname@example.org

 I thank Teppei Matsubara (Massachusetts General Hospital, Harvard Medical School, USA) and Daisuke Matsubara (Jichi Medical University, Japan) for their help.

-S. Matsubara: Identification of the significance.
-Manuscript writing.
+S. Matsubara: identification of the significance and manuscript writing.

 Data sharing is not applicable to this article, as no new data were created or analyzed in this study.

 Geirsson RT.
 Moving on to older years.
 Acta Obstet Gynecol Scand.
 2022;101(4):386-7.